kristinriebe/django-provenance/README.md

 django-test-without-migrations -- for enabling tests of unmanaged models
 pygments
 markdown
-BeautifulSoup -- xml parsing
+mod_wsgi -- wsgi-module for apache2, needed on the server on which the webapp shall be deployed BeautifulSoup -- xml parsing
 logger -- write proper log and error messages

 ## Starting the webapp locally
 When everything is installed, start django's test server in the usual way: